sapuente1/CIDM6325_Final_Project/docs/travelmathlite_tutorials/adr-1.0.12/tutorial-ADR-1.0.12-security-controls.md

 **Verification**
 - Automated: tests expect 429 on third bad login/signup attempt with defaults.
 - Manual: post 3 bad logins from same IP to `/accounts/login/` → 429 on third; set `RATE_LIMIT_AUTH_ENABLED=0` to disable quickly.
+- Inspect logs: 429 entries appear in request logs with path/method/status_code.

 **Troubleshooting**
 - In multi-process setups, use a shared cache (Redis/Memcached); locmem is single-process.
 - If 429 arrives too early/late, adjust env: `RATE_LIMIT_AUTH_MAX_REQUESTS`, `RATE_LIMIT_AUTH_WINDOW`.
+- If CSRF 403 appears during manual POST, include the CSRF token or disable CSRF checks only in controlled tests (not recommended in prod).

 ---